Cluster Jobs#

 has 4 H100 GPUs.

-While this initial job is running, let us submit more tasks:
+While this initial job is running, let us submit more jobs:

 $ # Launch 4 jobs, perhaps with different hyperparameters.

-$ # You can override the task name with `-n` (optional) and
+$ # You can override the job name with `-n` (optional) and

 $ # the resource requirement with `--gpus` (optional).